Lumbar laminectomy for spinal stenosis

 • Scoliosis - your spine twists and curves to the side.

 • Spinal injuries – such as a fracture or the swelling of tissue.

-What complication can happen after the lumbar laminectomy surgery?
+What complications can happen after lumbar laminectomy surgery?

 Lumbar laminectomy is a common back surgery that is often successful.
 However, as with any surgery, lumbar laminectomy carries a risk of complications including: